galaxyproject/training-material/topics/galaxy-project/tutorials/exercise/tutorial.md

 ---
 layout: tutorial_hands_on
 logo: "Galrollup"
 title: "0.
-An optional but recommended teaching and learning exercise"
+Optional teaching and learning exercise for this topic"
 summary: "A structured knowledge review exercise, to help consolidate your learning and to help improve this training material.
 Work in progress.
 Please help make it better?"
 questions:
 objectives: